Skip to cookie consent Skip to main content

 • Elevation: If swelling occurs, elevate the injured area above the heart.

 If the injury does not improve after a few days, seek medical care.
+Your health care provider may prescribe anti-inflammatory medications to reduce inflammation or recommend physical therapy to help you recover from the injury and strengthen surrounding muscles.

 Avoid overusing gels and medications for pain relief.

-Dr. Rodericks cautions players from overusing anti-inflammatory gels and medications.
-While OK to use in the short term, products such as ibuprofen and naproxen can lead to several complications if taken for longer periods of time.
+While you can use anti-inflammatory gels and medications in the short term, products such as ibuprofen and naproxen can lead to several complications if taken for longer periods of time.
+Research suggests anti-inflammatory medications can also limit tendon healing.

 How to prevent pickleball injuries